 Fentanyl is a strong agonist at all opioid receptors, but acts most strongly on the mu subtype.
 On the presynaptic membranes of neurons, mu receptor stimulation inhibits the influx of calcium.
 This prevents calcium from binding to intracellular vesicles, preventing their exocytosis.
-Postsynaptically, receptor stimulation hyperpolarizes neurons by increasing intracellular potassium.
+Postsynaptically, receptor stimulation hyperpolarizes neurons by increasing potassium efflux.
 This means that the cells are much more resistant to activation.

 Fentanyl is one of the strongest opioids available for use today.
 It is approximately 100 times as potent as morphine.